The-Team-Without-A-Name/monopoly/README.md

 This is a multiplayer Monopoly game that runs on a remote server while players connect via the client desktop application on their machines.
 This will fulfill the project requirements for the CS3321 Course Project

+## Team Constitution
+As we have four team members in our team, we will be working together throughout the semester to develop a Monopoly game.
+The main focus will be to divide the work and accomplish the goal together.
+To maintain a strong bond between the team members, we will try to understand each other's weaknesses and help each other when needed.
+Similarly, we will make sure that everyone is at the same pace.

+In case of conflicts, we will try to solve it by group discussion and votes of majority.
+If there has been a misunderstanding, we will need to make sure others are aware.

+### Team meetings:
+ 2 times a week
+In person: Right after class on Monday, Business Building
+Online: Thursday at 6:30 pm, on Discord
+Main method of communication: Discord, Gmail
+To ensure everyone attends the meeting, we will remind each other in Discord.
+If anyone is not attending the meeting, other team members should be notified.
+In case someone misses the meeting, we will try to keep them updated through chat.

+### Team Roles:
+Team roles will be different in each sprint.
+According to class rules, in each Sprint, there will be a new product owner and scrum master.
+However, everyone is responsible for the project.

+### Assigning tasks:
+With group agreement or discussion.

 ## Installation
  Coming Soon